sslmy/sslmy.github.io/_pages/about.md

    <h1> News about the laboratory</h1>
    <hr/>
 <div class="news">
 <li> “SCG-GFFE: A Self-Constructed graph fault feature extractor based on graph Auto-encoder algorithm for unlabeled single-variable vibration signals of harmonic reducer” is accepted by AEI!
-Congratulations Hao Ding!--2024.04</li>
+Congratulations to Hao Ding!--2024.04</li>
 <li> “A Novel Cross-Domain Data Augmentation and Bearing Fault Diagnosis Method Based on an Enhanced Generative Model” is accepted by IEEE TIM!
-Congratulations Hao Ding!--2024.04</li>
+Congratulations to Hao Ding!--2024.04</li>
 <li> “Contrastive learning and dynamics embedding neural network for label-free interpretable machine fault diagnosis” is accepted by ISA Transactions!
-Congratulations Tengyi Peng!--2024.1</li>
+Congratulations to Tengyi Peng!--2024.1</li>

   </div>